Groceries Code Adjudicator Act

 Government Spending

-The bill is not expected to have a significant impact on government spending.
-The amendment is purely procedural and clarifies existing legislation.
-No new funding or resources are anticipated to be required.
+The bill is unlikely to have a significant impact on government spending.
+The amendment clarifies existing legislation and doesn't introduce new financial obligations or programs.

 Groups Affected